ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 # Example of multi-chassis network elements {#multi-chassis-examples}

-This appendix provides some examples of multi-chassis network elements and how they can be modelled using the "ietf-network-inventory" model defined in {{ni-yang}}.
+This appendix provides some examples of multi-chassis network elements and how they can be modelled using the "ietf-network-inventory" module defined in {{ni-yang}}.

 Multi-chassis network elements are network elements composed by two or more chassis interconnected, in principle, with any topology.